 If you are unsure of your plan, please view your Florida Prepaid card or you may contact Florida Prepaid directly at 1 (800) 552‐4723.

 What fees are not covered by my Florida Prepaid plan?

 For more information please review the Florida Prepaid Coverage Chart

 When do I pay my remaining balance?

-All tuition and fees not covered by your Florida Prepaid plan (including those not covered by Financial Aid) are due two weeks following the last day to pay. http://www.fau.edu/registrar/acadcal.php
+All tuition and fees not covered by your Florida Prepaid plan (including those not covered by Financial Aid) have a deferred deadline to pay.
+For this date please visit theimportant date calendar